Maruf-dev/js.tutorial/js.md

 - str => '...' or "..."
 <!-- ahror web -->
 - numbers
 in js all numbers are number. there no differens beetween 1 or 3.5. they all are same. math operators +,-,*,/, **, %
--explain updating data with a method of likes. (like there was 10 likes and smbd liked and its now 11 likes) NaN => 5 / 'salom'
+- explain updating data with a method of likes. (like there was 10 likes and smbd liked and its now 11 likes) NaN => 5 / 'salom'
 // math in js
 Math.round(2.8) => 3 // yaxlitlash